 Mission: The cdc foundation helps the centers for disease control and prevention (cdc) do more, faster by forging effective partnerships between cdc and others to fight threats to health and safety.

-freedom from smoking initiativesee schedule o for descriptionbloomberg initiative to reduce tobacco use in 2014, the cdc foundation continued its global tobacco surveillance work as part of the bloomberg initiative to reduce tobacco use.
-As one of a number of partners in the initiative, the cdc foundation collaborates with experts at cdc and other partner organizations to support implementation of the global adult tobacco survey (gats) and tobacco questions for surveys (tqs), both components of the global tobacco surveillance system (gtss).
-The gats produces nationally representative data on tobacco use and key tobacco control measures.
-Wave 1 gats has been completed in 27 countries, and two countries have completed wave 2 gats.
-Additionally, the survey is planned or underway in 10 countries.
-Data from the survey covers more than 3 billion adults and approximately 65% of the world's adult smokers.
+freedom from smoking initiativesee schedule o for descriptionfreedom from smoking initiativethe cdc foundation continued its global tobacco surveillance work as part of the bloomberg initiative to reduce tobacco use.
+Tobacco use kills approximately six million people annually, with nearly 80% percent of those deaths occurring in low- and middle-income countries.
+The cdc foundation's role in the bloomberg initiative to reduce tobacco use helps strengthen cdc's global tobacco surveillance efforts in high burden tobacco use countries and track the global tobacco epidemic.
+As one of a number of partners in the initiative, the cdc foundation collaborates with experts at u.
+S. Centers for disease control and prevention (cdc) and other partner organizations to support implementation of the global adult tobacco survey (gats) and tobacco questions for surveys (tqs), both components of the global tobacco surveillance system (gtss).
+Gats produces nationally representative data on tobacco use and key tobacco control measures.
+Round 1 gats has been completed in 28 countries, and five countries have completed round 2 gats.
+Additionally, the round 2 survey is planned or underway in six countries.
+Data from the survey covers over 3.
+6 billion adults and over 85% of the world's adult smokers.
 Tqs is a globally standardized set of tobacco questions meant to improve comparability of tobacco data over time by harmonizing tobacco surveillance activities across various ongoing surveys.
-Tqs has been integrated into ongoing surveys in 48 countries, providing data on over 3.
-8 billion individuals.
-Tobacco use kills almost six million people annually, with almost 80% percent of those deaths occurring in low- and middle-income countries.
-The cdc foundation's role in the bloomberg initiative to reduce tobacco use helps strengthen cdc's global tobacco surveillance efforts in high tobacco use countries and measure the global tobacco epidemic.
+Tqs has been integrated into ongoing surveys in 73 countries, providing tobacco use data on over 3.
+8 billion adults.

 the foundation, working in collaboration with the cdc, spends the vast majority of its funds directly for programs and projects that further its exempt purposes.
 These disbursements are either in the form of grants or awards or in the form of fees for services.
 In addition to the programs mentioned in detail on schedule o, the foundation manages a variety of programs that include such things as chronic health and infectious diseases, global health priorities such as safe water and programs for environmental health and occupational health and safety.